We all want a bit of variety in our outfits, since we don’t want to be sporting the exact same look day in and day out.

 You can actually have a lot of outfit variety with just a few clothes, as long as you pick the right ones.

-The Flawed Assumption: More Variety Equals More Clothes
+The Flawed Assumption: For More Variety You Need More Clothes

 Most people assume you need a full wardrobe to have a lot of choice.